VOLUNTEER FOR US

 One of the many voluntary roles in our organisation is the transfer of patients who require regular renal dialysis.
 The service currently has three voluntary care assistants who give up their own time to ensure the patients going for this essential treatment are at their appointments on time.

-St John is one of the UKs and the islands leading youth organisations with an emphasis on teaching young people first aid.
+St John is one of the UKs and the islands leading youth organisations with an emphasis on teaching young people first aid and life skills.
 We work with children from as young as five through to eighteen.
-Our volunteer youth leaders help to teach our Cadets and our Badgers first aid to work towards nationally-recognised youth awards, organise weekly meetings, social activities and games.
+Our volunteer youth leaders help to teach our Badgers and Cadets the programme of activities and first aid as they work towards nationally-recognised youth awards.
+The leaders also organise weekly meetings, devise exciting lesson plans, social activities and games.